cotes2020/jekyll-theme-chirpy/_posts/2023-07-15-Jekyll-static-site.md

   path: /assets/img/headers/jekyll.png
 ---
 ```
-Once youre happy with the changes,you can commit them to gitlab and this will trigger a github action.
+Once youre happy with the changes,you can commit them to github and this will trigger a github action.
 ```sh
 git add .
 git commit -m "Initial commit"